Teach your kids about money and better financial habits. Start teaching financial literacy for kids at home & access our resource list today!

 The Ninja Life Hacks series provides for kids what the website Lifehack does for adults: entertaining but practical tips on how to life.

-This particular book in the series shows the value of delayed gratification and teaches financial skills, without boring your kids into sleep (okay, so this might not be your bedtime story of choice).
+This particular book in the series shows the value of delayed gratification and teaches children about money, without boring your kids to sleep.

-It’s also geared to kids as young as 3 so you can really start or even ramp up your financial education in the toddler years.
+It’s also geared to kids as young as three so you can really start or even ramp up your financial education in the toddler years.

 How the MoonJar was Made

-This book also works best when combined with the Moonjar Three-Part Moneybox, which contains 3 tin canisters.
+This book also works best when combined with the Moonjar Three-Part Moneybox (see below), which is a modernized version of the classic piggy bank.
+It contains three tin canisters.
 Each canister has either save, spend, or share on the side.